onfido/onfido-android-sdk/README.md

         // This happens when an unexpected error occurs.
 Please contact [support@onfido.com](support@onfido.com?Subject=ISSUE%3A) when this happens is WorkflowAbandonedException ->
         // This happens when workflow run is abandoned.
-In this case a new workflow run has to be created else ->
+In this case a new workflow run has to be created is WorkflowBiometricTokenRetrievalException ->
+        // This happens when workflow task encounters an error during biometric token retrieval else ->
         // Necessary because of Kotlin
     }